Gianluca Bocchi: Works

-Gianluca Bocchi participated and organized a number of international interdisciplinary conferences both as coordinator and member of the scientific committee and he translated and edited the Italian edition of many books on epistemology, philosophy of science, evolutionary studies and complexity theories (Ilya Prigogine, Edgar Morin, Niles Eldredge, Ervin Laszlo).
+Gianluca Bocchi participated in and organized a number of international interdisciplinary conferences both as coordinator and member of the scientific committee and he translated and edited the Italian edition of many books on epistemology, philosophy of science, evolutionary studies and complexity theories (Ilya Prigogine, Edgar Morin, Niles Eldredge, Ervin Laszlo).

-He was amongst the founders and the Editorial Board's members of interdisciplinary scientific journals dealing with scientific and philosophical issues: La Casa di Dedalo, Oikos, and Pluriverso.
+He was amongst the founders and the Editorial Board members of interdisciplinary scientific journals dealing with scientific and philosophical issues: La Casa di Dedalo, Oikos, and Pluriverso.
 Biblioteca di idee per una civiltà planetaria.